-The SDBIP were prepared as described in the paragraphs below and approved by the Mayor.

-The details of how the municipality performed in each key performance indicator is articulated in the SDBIP Scorecard "Annexure A" The overall assessment of actual performance against targets set for the Key Performance Indicators
+The SDBIP was prepared as described in the paragraphs below and approved by the Mayor.
+The details of how the municipality performed in each key performance indicator is articulated in the SDBIP Scorecard "Annexure A" The overall assessment of actual performance against targets set for the Key Performance Indicator.

-Performance under each National Key Performance Area is depicted on the table "Key Performance Area Performance" on page 98
+Performance under each National Key Performance Area is depicted under number 4 from page 14 of this report.